Wandern in Saalbach Hinterglemm | © Mia Knoll Wandern in Saalbach Hinterglemm | © Mia Knoll

 Our guests are able to use public transport during the summer months, including the hiking bus in the entire Pinzgau region, free of charge with the JOKER CARD, which they receive at check-in at partner accommodation.
 This includes all connections (bus and train) of the SVV regional bus lines, the Pinzgauer Lokalbahn and the ÖBB trains on the route Taxenbach - Zell am See - Saalfelden - Leogang.
 An environmentally friendly and cost-free option to get to excursion destinations in and around Saalbach Hinterglemm.

 During the winter season, guests with a valid lift pass can use the ski bus free of charge every day from 08:30 to 17:00.
 In addition, the post bus number 680 is available as a free ski shuttle from/to Zell am See every 60 minutes.
 The bus operates between Lengau - Hinterglemm - Saalbach - Jausern - Viehhofen every 20 to 30 minutes.
-Those who would like to go to a restaurant or bar in the evening or ski on the floodlit piste can use the Nightliner bus for a fee.
+Those who would like to go to a restaurant or bar in the evening or ski on the floodlit piste can use local taxi companies.

 At any time of the year, there is a hiking and biking trail that runs throughout the entire Glemmtal valley - from Lengau to Maishofen - that is free of road traffic.